 Michael Bloss has developed a celebrated reputation for animated performances, sensitive collaborative playing, and illuminative coaching.
 In an enviable career of touring, performing and recording throughout the world, he was the first Canadian to be awarded the designation of Preisträger at the International Bach Competition in Leipzig, Germany playing in Bach’s own church.
 J.S.
 Bach remains his first and best love.
 Currently, Michael leads the music at Christ’s Church Cathedral, Hamilton ON following respected tenures at the Cathedral Church of St. James in Toronto, Park Congregational Church in Grand Rapids and Timothy Eaton Memorial Church in Toronto.
 Recent appearances include a tour through Germany and Austria with the Chapel Choir of Royal St. George’s College, Toronto, and recitals in Germany and Denmark.
 Before the COVID pandemic began, he also served as a CRJ 100/200 Training Captain at Air Canada Express flying to a variety of US destinations and was type rated on the B767 for Air Canada Rouge.

-With playing described as having “bracing virtuosity” (Chicago Classical Review) and being “fearless and extraordinary” (Amarillo-Globe News), Isabelle Demers has enraptured critics, presenters, and audience members around the globe.
-Her 2010 recital for the International Society of Organbuilders-American Institute of Organbuilders convention “left the entire congress in an atmosphere of ‘Demers fever’”.
-That same year, her performance at the Washington D.C. national convention of the American Guild of Organists was described as “one of the most outstanding events of the convention” (The American Organist).
-The standing-room-only audience there called her back to the stage five times.
+With playing described as having “bracing virtuosity” (Chicago Classical Review) and being “fearless and extraordinary” (Amarillo-Globe News), organist Isabelle Demers has enraptured critics, presenters, and audience members around the globe for her entrancing performances.
+Her 2010 recital for the joint International Society of Organbuilders-American Institute of Organbuilders convention so enchanted the audience that she “left the entire congress in an atmosphere of ‘Demers fever’.”
+That same year, her national convention of the American Guild of Organists, in Washington, D.C., was received with great acclaim not only by critics, who deemed it “one of the most outstanding events of the convention” (The American Organist), but also by the standing-room-only audience, which called her back to the stage five times.

-Her first recording on the Acis label, The Old and the New, was met with critical acclaim.
-Fanfare Magazine called it “superbly produced”, a “clear, tightly focused recording”, and a “brilliantly played program.”
+Her debut recording on Acis label was met with critical acclaim.
+On a recent broadcast of Pipedreams, radio host Michael Barone featured the Fugue from Reger’s Op.
+73, describing it as “a masterful score, here masterfully played,” and Isabelle Demers as, “definitely a talent to watch, to hear”.
+The RSCM’s Church Music Quarterly awarded the “exciting, expressive and successful” recording its highest recommendation for its “profound and searching” performances.
+Fanfare Magazine proclaimed the “superbly produced” and “clear, tightly focused” recording as a “brilliantly played program.”
 Her second disc, featuring the organ works of Rachel Laurin, was released in June 2011, and her recording of Max Reger’s Seven Chorale-Fantasias in November 2012.
-Her fourth CD, Bach, Bull, and Bombardes (Pro Organo), was released in May 2013.
-In 2018, she appeared as solo organ accompanist in a recording of Maurice Duruflé’s Requiem with the Baylor University Choir, recorded at Duruflé’s church, St. Étienne-du-Mont, in Paris, also on the Acis label.
+Her fourth CD, Bach, Bull, and Bombardes (Pro Organo), was released in May 2013, and includes works of Bach, Bull, Reger, Widor, Tremblay, Mendelssohn, Daveluy, and Thalben-Ball.
+She also appears as solo organ accompanist in a recording of Maurice Duruflé’s Requiem with the Baylor University Choir, recorded at Duruflé’s church, St. Étienne-du-Mont, in Paris.
+Her latest CD, recorded at Chicago’s Rockefeller Chapel, was released in January 2020, and includes works of Reger, Laurin, Dupré, Mendelssohn, Tchaikovsky, and Macmillan.

-A native of Québec and a doctoral graduate of the Juilliard School, Dr. Demers is Organ Professor and Head of the Organ Program at Baylor University in Texas.
+A native of Québec and a doctoral graduate of the Juilliard School, Dr. Demers is the Joyce Bowden Chair in Organ and Head of the Organ Program at Baylor University in Texas.

 David Enlow is a “commanding” organist (The New Yorker), teacher, and conductor based in New York, who is active in North America and Europe.
 Credited with “immense virtuosity” (Stuttgarter Zeitung) and “performances full of color, passion, invention, and power” (The American Record Guide), David works in concert music and church music.
 His solo recordings include Pater Seraphicus, the complete major organ works of César Franck; Piano à l’Orgue, an album of piano transcriptions; and Bach on Park Avenue, recorded on the Mander organ at the Church of St. Ignatius Loyola in New York.